 DNA Research

-Smashing Brick Walls with DNA Results: Finding a Revolutionary War Soldier
+Smashing Brick Walls with DNA Results: Finding Early Colonial Pennsylvania People

 This presentation uses DNA results to solve genealogy puzzles for 5th and 6th generation ancestors.
-Case studies offer a “how-to” approach to merge FTDNA, Ancestry DNA, and GEDMATCH/GENESIS results effectively.
+Case studies offer a “how-to” approach to merge FTDNA, Ancestry DNA, and GEDMATCH results effectively.
+Emphasis is placed on the merging of the genealogy paper trail with DNA data.

 Finding the Hardest Ones with DNA

 Case studies are used to illustrate the best strategies to find ancestors you need to fill in gaps in your family tree back in the 6th and 7th generations.
-The discussion shows how to blend data from Ancestry, FTDNA, My Heritage, and GEDMATCH/GENESIS.
+The discussion shows how to blend data from Ancestry, FTDNA, and GEDMATCH.

 Opening Pandora’s Box: When DNA Finds Unexpected, Improper Ancestors